oaworks/plugin/README.md

 * Browse to the project directory you just downloaded, click 'Select'.
 It will upload the zip file you just downloaded.
 * If you're experiencing problems with any of these steps, feel free to leave an issue on the backend repository [here](https://github.com/OAButton/backend/issues/new).

+## Dev params

+By default the develop branch will be set to debug=true and test=true, whereas the master branch will be debug=false and test=false.
+When debug is true, the API used is the dev API, when false it is the live API.
+When test is true, queries sent to the API will have test:true key/value pair added to them.

+The main consequence of this is that test queries will be processed even if they are from blacklisted URLs.
+Otherwise, they can probably just be ignored.